Annual Review of Tenured and Tenure Track Faculty

 1. All tenured and tenure track faculty members, including department chairs and other school academic administrators, will be evaluated annually.
 If the review period coincides with approved leave, a comprehensive review for promotion, or appointment to an endowed position, the dean may approve a delay for up to one year from the regularly scheduled review date.
 In no case will review of a tenured faculty member be waived.

-3. Per school/unit guidelines, annual reviews will be conducted by the department chairs and/or division directors, with input from departmental faculty.
+3. Per school/unit guidelines, annual reviews will be conducted by the department chairs/vice chairs/division directors, with input from departmental faculty.
 In the School of Public Health, reviews will be conducted by a school-designated faculty committee.
-The review will include the chair/equivalent's evaluation of the faculty member, peer evaluations, and, for all teaching faculty, student/trainee evaluations.
-Records of the reviews will be retained by both the department/school and the faculty member.
+The review will include the chair/vice chair/division director or equivalent's evaluation of the faculty member, peer evaluations, and, for all teaching faculty, student/trainee evaluations.
+Records of the reviews will be retained by both the department/school and the faculty member per the Retention Schedule.

 4. The evaluation shall include review of the faculty member's professional responsibilities in teaching, research, service, patient care, and administration.
 The review process will look back to evaluate accomplishments since the previous review period, assess whether goals previously identified were met, and assess problems encountered if goals were not met.
 The review process will also look forward to determine goals, expectations, and assignments, identify and resolve obstacles or conflicts to achieving goals and assignments, and determine appropriate resources needed to accomplish the goals and assignments.